icons8/lunacy-docs/docs/interface.md

 ## Overview

-The Lunacy interface is minimal.
+The Lunacy interface is intuitive and minimal.
 It contains only essential controls, so you don’t have to spend much time learning how to interact with it.

 {:.is-big}
 ![Lunacy interface](public/interface-genview_notext.png)